 Public relations spans a broad array of tactics and strategies.
-As such, what any two PR campaigns looks like in actual practice can be vastly different depending on its goals.
+As such, what any two PR campaigns look like in actual practice can be vastly different depending on its goals.
 From old-school media placements to large-scale event planning to modern digital communication, it often requires an interesting mix of skills and competencies to do well.

 And that’s probably why you’re here.
 You know the benefits of doing PR: earning trust, establishing valuable relationships, and building branding awareness, all while collaborating with content and social media marketing, but with lower costs than traditional advertising.